mk12/sicp/notes/text.md

 #### Sequence operations

 - We want to organize programs to reflect signal-flow structure.
 To do this, we focus on the signals and represent them as lists, and implement sequence operations on them.
-- Expressing programs as sequence operations helps us make program designs that are _modular_---made of relatively independent pieces that we can connect in flexible ways.
+- Expressing programs as sequence operations helps us make program designs that are _modular_ -- made of relatively independent pieces that we can connect in flexible ways.
 This is a strategy for controlling complexity.
 - A surprisingly vast range of operations can be expressed as sequence operations.
 - Sequences serve as a conventional interface for the modules of the program.